jonathanmdr/ojp/README.md

 - ❌ Slow queries segregation.
 - ✅ Docker image implementation.
 - ✅ Support for Spring Boot/Spring Data.
-- ❌ Support for Micronaut.
+- ✅ Support for Micronaut.
-- 🕓 Support for Quarkus.
+- ✅ Support for Quarkus.
-- ❌ Support for Helidon.
 - ❌ BLOB and CLOB advanced features.
 - ❌ Configurable data sources by user and/or database.
 - ❌ RAFT consensus POC.